SalishSeaCast/docs/storm_surges/tools.rst

 Tidal predictions
 ^^^^^^^^^^^^^^^^^
-Using, the :file:`t_tide` package, we have a matlab script that will calculate and save tidal harmonics and predictions.
+Using, the :file:`t_tide` package, we have a MATLAB script that will calculate and save tidal harmonics and predictions.
 It also calculates tidal predictions using only the 8 consituents with which we are forcing the model.
 We would like to know what error might appear by only using 8 constituents.